RiV-chain/RiV-mesh-builds/README.md

-# RiV-mesh-UI
+# RiV-mesh-build
-UI repository for RiV-mesh
+Repository for RiV-mesh builds such as Windows MSI, Linux deb and MacOS pkg.